 As an experienced support worker, you will carry out a range of clinical and non-clinical healthcare or therapeutic tasks, under the direct or indirect supervision of the registered healthcare practitioner.
 You will be expected to provide high quality compassionate healthcare, following standards and policies or protocols as laid out by your employer.
 Through a combination of practical training, theoretical learning, and real-world experiences, you will develop advanced skills in patient care, critical thinking, decision-making, and effective communication.

-You may work in a range of settings, including hospitals, working in partnership with individuals, families, carers and other service providers.
-01/08/2022You may supervise or guide less experienced staff within your team, following the code of conduct for healthcare support workers and adult social care workers.
+You could work in a range of settings, including hospitals, working in partnership with individuals, families, carers, and other service providers.
+You may supervise or guide less experienced staff within your team, following the code of conduct for healthcare support workers and adult social care workers.

-The end-point assessment will assess the skills, knowledge and behaviours required for this role via a multiple-choice test (MCQ), a practical observation and a portfolio Interview.
+The end-point assessment will assess the skills, knowledge and behaviours required for this role via a multiple-choice test (MCQ), a practical observation and a portfolio interview.

 Upon completion, and after gaining experience, you may choose to work towards applying for an assistant practitioner or nursing associate post within the workplace.
 Alternatively, you may apply for degrees in Integrated Mental Health and Social Care or Health and Social Care Practice at University Centre Weston.